Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 16

-- Grab your trusty spudger and gently pry up to disconnect the wireless charging coil press connector from the motherboard.
-Take it slow, and don't rush it.
+- Grab your trusty spudger and gently pop up the wireless charging coil’s connector from the motherboard.
+No need for superhero strength here—just a little finesse.

 Tools Used